Nonagon-Media/utilities/README.md

 2. updaterepos: Script to pull the latest master branch for each repo in a directory of repos
 3. getrecipes: Script to pull all of the recipes used by a chef node
 4. check_managed.sh: Script to tell if a node is managed by chef or not
+5. delswap: Script to remove bash swap files, recursively, from the current directory

 1. fbg
  REQUIREMENTS: